How to Make a YouTube Video (Beginner’s Guide)

 YouTube Ranking Optimization

-Get the keyword in the title and description, preferably at the front, but don’t forget to make it compelling and click-worthy.
+Get your SEO keyword in the title and YouTube description, preferably at the front, but don’t forget to make it compelling and click-worthy.
 It’s less about trying to stuff keywords in and more about letting viewers know that your video will help solve what they are looking for.

 Pro tip: Be honest in your title and description.
 People stop watching videos that don’t deliver on their promises.